-Marriage is more than a cultural institution-it grants legal security in areas like healthcare, taxation, immigration, and spousal rights.
-Yet, in many countries, same-sex couples remain excluded, forcing them into legal uncertainty in critical life moments.
+Marriage is more than a cultural institution-it grants legal security in areas like health care, taxation, immigration, and spousal rights.
+Yet, in many countries, same-sex couples, trans people, and intersex people remain excluded, forcing them into legal uncertainty in critical life moments.
 Even where civil unions exist, they often provide only partial rights, leaving couples unprotected in emergencies or across borders.

-- Without next-of-kin status, partners can be denied hospital visitation during medical emergencies. - Lack of spousal immigration rights forces binational same-sex couples into separation. - Unequal tax laws penalize same-sex spouses, denying them financial benefits granted to heterosexual couples.
+- Without next-of-kin status, partners can be denied hospital visitation during medical emergencies. - Lack of spousal immigration rights forces binational same-sex couples into separation. - Unequal tax laws penalize same-sex spouses, denying them financial benefits granted to heterosexual couples. - Some intersex people are denied the right to marry anyone legally.

-- ▲ Full marriage equality to ensure equal legal recognition worldwide. - Cross-border protections so marriages and civil unions are respected internationally. - Spousal benefits parity, including access to healthcare, tax benefits, and social security.
+- Full marriage equality that ensures that same-sex attracted individuals, trans people, and intersex people can marry a partner of the sex and gender of their choice, to ensure equal legal recognition worldwide. - Cross-border protections so marriages and civil unions are respected internationally. - Spousal benefits parity, including access to health care, tax benefits, and social security.